Delta Queen: 21st century duty

 The mayor of Chattanooga, Andy Berke, put into motion a plan to have the Delta Queen removed from its mooring in Chattanooga, as he considered it an "obstruction".
 A deadline of September 30, 2013, was given.
 This dispute seemed to rest on the Delta Queen having not paid its rent, which the owners of the Delta Queen had disputed on their Facebook page.

 This news was in light of the Delta Queen being honored as a "National Treasure" by the National Trust for Historic Preservation on September 21, 2013.
 Congress voted on renewing the Delta Queen's SOLAS exemption to allow it to travel the rivers again in 2013, but the bill failed to pass.
 The Delta Queen was then bought by the newly formed Delta Queen Steamboat Co. in early 2015.
 It departed Chattanooga for restoration in New Orleans on March 22, 2015. for repairs and upgrades in Houma, Louisiana.
 She safely arrived on April 7, 2015, in her temporary slip for restoration.

 On November 27, 2018, the U.S. House of Representatives voted to reinstate the exemption to allow the Delta Queen to return to service after a decade-long retirement.

 As of 3 January 2024, the Delta Queen is still docked in Houma, with no evidence of work being done.

+On June 25, 2025, the official Steamboat Delta Queen Facebook page posted that the Delta Queen was now for sale after running out of funding.
+They stated that purchase proposals that did not result in dismantling were priority.